-The greatest advantages of the point and shoot have over smartphones are the zoom and the settings.
+The greatest advantages the point-and-shoot has over smartphones are the zoom and the settings.
 You can actually take wildlife photos with 20x zoom or better!
 Furthermore, the settings allow for changes in light, action scenes, and landscapes.

 Recommended Point and Shoot Camera

-The SX730 comes with 40x digital zoom (24mm lens).
+The SX740 comes with 40x digital zoom (24mm lens).
 It is also Wi-Fi, NFC and Bluetooth enabled.
 This camera shoots 20.3-megapixel images.